- Tiny market.

 By the time you caught plague, it would be too late.

-However, with some advance warning, say a week or so, you might be able to, or, more likely, the village midden.
+However, with some advance warning, say a week or so, you might be able to make penicillin in your kitchen, or, more likely, the village midden.

 (Don’t do this)